Visualization date and time controls

 Main use cases for Force Play:

-- You use a terminal or deployment tools to do changes in your infra and want to see immediately, Netdata is in the background, displaying the impact of these changes
+- You use a terminal or deployment tools to do changes in your infra and want to see the effect immediately, Netdata is in the background, displaying the impact of these changes

 - You want to have Netdata on the background, example displayed on a TV, to constantly see metrics through dashboards or to watch the alert status